Skip to Main Content

 • Assist with supervision of activity sign-ups during camper check-ins and enter activity selections into the database.

-• Assist with facilitating Sunday night Activity Staff meeting.
+• Assist with facilitating the Sunday night Activity Staff meeting.

-• Assist Activity Director with the creation and maintaining of all staff schedules related to camp programming.
+• Assist the Activity Director with the creation and maintenance of all staff schedules related to camp programming.

-• Work with Activity Director to produce monthly formal written evaluations for all activity staff.
+• Work with the Activity Director to produce monthly formal written evaluations for all activity staff.

 • Assist the Activity Director with Program Development Responsibilities.

-• Assist with the supervision of Thursday computerized evaluation writing and ensure evaluations are reviewed and completed correctly.
+• Assist with the supervision of Thursday's computerized evaluation writing and ensure evaluations are reviewed and completed correctly.

 • Sr Staff Team Responsibilities